Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

 \subsection{Geometric quantiles}

-The motivation for geometric quantiles can be traced to univariate notion of quantiles, which are defined as generalized inverse of cumulative distribution function.
-However, such definition does not have a natural extension to the multivariate case: firstly, a cumulative distribution does not have a clear interpretability in higher dimensions and, secondly, the generalized inverse of a cumulative distribution function in higher dimensions would be a subset of the domain, and not a point as in the case of univariate distribution, again raising the concerns of interpretability.
+The motivation for geometric quantiles can be traced to univariate notion of quantile, which are defined as generalized inverse of cumulative distribution function.
+However, such definition does not have a natural extension to the multivariate case: firstly, a cumulative distribution does not have a clear interpretability in higher dimensions and, secondly, the generalized inverse of a cumulative distribution function in higher dimensions would be a subset of the domain, and not a point as in the univariate case, again raising the concerns of interpretability.